-Some of our conflicts are being dealt with appropriately at the time, but many will remain brushed under the carpet, whilst we are using all sort of defenses and distractions to ease our inner pressure and suffering.
+Some of my clients have dealt with their conflicts appropriately at the time, but many have brushed them under the carpet, using all sort of defenses and distractions to ease their inner pressure and suffering.

-Most times our conflicts are not discussed properly, and the emotions associated with them are not processed fully to ease the distress and preserve our wellbeing.
+Most times the conflicts were not discussed properly, and the emotions associated with them were not fully processed to ease the distress and preserve wellbeing.

-Left unfinished, they are adding to the weight we carry within our souls and minds, and make our movements through life slower and more painful, regardless if we are aware of it or not.
+Left unfinished, these unprocessed emotions have added to the weight they carried within their souls, minds and bodies and made their movements through life slower and more painful, regardless if they were aware of it or not.

-We all like to feel heard and understood in a relationship, however the fast dynamic of a relationship involves power and control and clashes with the hope for harmony and the history of being in a relationship both partners bring with them.
+All the people I worked with wanted to feel heard and understood in their relationship, however the fast dynamic of a relationship involved power and control and clashed with the hope for harmony and the history of being in a relationship that both partners brought with them.

 The most difficult conflict you’ll have to handle will be however your internal life, the relationship you have with yourself.
 This will define the relationships you develop with others and the world around you.

-If you live your life by default and practice little or no awareness, your relationships might be just as troubled as an ocean storm.
+If you live your life by default and practice little or no awareness at all, your relationships might be just as troubled as an ocean storm.